manictime/manictime-client-plugin-example/README.md

 ----------

 1. Compile the project (source/tracker-plugin).
-2. After you compile it, there should be a folder in repository root - installable-plugin
+2. After you compile it, there should be a folder in repository root - installable-plugin/<BuildConfiguration>
 3. Go to ManicTime, Settings -> Advanced -> Open db folder
-4. Copy folder installable-plugin/Plugin to database folder, so that in the database folder it looks like ....\db folder\Plugins\Packages\ManicTime.TagSource.SampleTagPlugin\...
+4. Copy folder installable-plugin/<BuildConfiguration>/Plugin to database folder, so that in the database folder it looks like
+....\db folder\Plugins\Packages\ManicTime.TagSource.SampleTagPlugin\...
 5. Run ManicTime